Do I need to put down a deposit?

 We do e-signature and payment prior to delivery, which helps us to streamline our delivery process.
 If we miss you at delivery, no problem.
 (Just leave the gate unlocked for us, and put the dog away!)

 Why do bounce houses blow away?

 Bounce houses sometimes will tip over, roll over or even blow away for the following reasons.

 Some companies do not use stakes, or the stakes that they use are too small.
 This is the most common reason for wind mishaps with inflatables.

 2. Cheap Inflatables.

 There are some very cheap inflatables on the market today that are being sold in retail stores and even rented by some companies.
-These inflatables tether points are not strong enough to withstand strong winds and would break free even if by chance that same company, foolish enough to rent them, was using the right stakes.
-Also, some of these cheap inflatables are extremely light-weight (20-40 lbs), making them that much easier to take flight.
+These inflatables tether points are not strong enough to withstand strong winds and would break free if left inflated in strong winds.
+This is just another reason why quality matters.

 3. Improper Usage

 Some people are not responsible with inflatables, and they do not deflate them when winds are extremely severe.
 This raises the risk of an incident greatly.
 All inflatables should be deflated if winds are picking up past 20 MPH.

 I've rented a broken bounce house more than once before.
 What condition are yours?